Bosevennila/ENCODER8TO3DATAFLOW/README.md

 **Procedure**

-/* write all the steps invloved */

-**PROGRAM**
+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

+**PROGRAM:**
+```
+/*
 Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.
 Developed by: CHANDRAPRIYADHARSHINI C
 RegisterNumber: 212223240019
-```
+*/
 module Encoder(a0,a1,a2,d0,d1,d2,d3,d4,d5,d6,d7);
 input d0,d1,d2,d3,d4,d5,d6,d7;
 output a0,a1,a2;